atlasmap/atlasmap/runtime/itests/reference-mappings/README.md

 5. Repeating complex types
 6. Rooted and un-rooted Json and Xml object types
 7. Fully qualified namespaced Xml and non-namespaced Xml documents

+## Auto-Conversion and Auto-Detection Testing ##

+AtlasMap supports 2 advanced features to simplify the syntax and reduce the verbosity of mapping definition files.

+ * AutoConversion: The ability to automatically convert between known base types (such as Integer -> String)
+ * AutoDetection: The ability to automatically detect source and target field types** (ie. { "foo": 123 } can safely be auto-detected to be a JSON integer)

+** There are scenarios where users will need to explicitely specify type in order to support large numbers and decimal precision.

+The reference mappings include comprehensive test cases for ensuring that Auto-Conversion and Auto-Detection work properly for all primitive field types and across all supported formats (Java, JSON and Xml)

+This is achieved through a series of tests that explicitely map between all type combinations.

+For example:

+Reference mapping "flatprimitive-autoconversion1":
+  * int -> byte
+  * short -> int
+  * long -> short
+  * double -> long
+  * float -> double
+  * boolean -> float
+  * char -> boolean
+  * byte -> char

+Reference mapping "flatprimitive-autoconversion2":
+(shifts all the target-side fields down one)
+  * int -> char
+  * short -> byte
+  * long -> int
+  * etc..

+.. the autoconversion tests then continue for all combinations

 ## Target Audience ##